 The Pigskin Leather Glove by Kinco is a great option for those seeking a glove that will perform well on warm, dry days.
 In addition, it's very affordable.

-To be quite blunt, this glove it not very water resistant.
-It does wonders on warm, dry days, but in cold wet climates, it's not the best option.
+To be quite blunt, this glove is not very water-resistant.
+It does wonders on warm, dry days, but in cold, wet climates, it's not the best option.
 In our at-home dunk tests, this glove was instantly flooded in just two squeezes.
-In addition, the glove held 14oz of water after the 100 squeeze test!
+In addition, the glove held 14 oz of water after the 100 squeeze test, which is a lot!

 In the field, we noticed that when sweating, the cloth held moisture, and when the snow started falling, the glove eventually became saturated.
-Once again, we think the Kinco Pigskin Leather Heatkeep, not tested here, will perform better in this metric as it features a full leather construct.
 The big reason this glove failed in this metric is because of the absorbent cotton knit cloth on the back of the hand.
-The pigskin leather, on the other hand, always did a great job at keeping the water out.
+The pigskin leather, on the other hand, always did a great job of keeping the water out.

 Providing better dexterity than most of the mitten options in this review, this is a great glove if you want something that performs simple tasks — like zipping up a jacket or taking off a pair of skins.
-As mentioned in our Best Ski Gloves for Women article, ensuring that you have the proper fit really impacts the dexterity of the glove.
-Like the Burton Gore-Tex Glove, the Kinco Pigskin features thick insulation in both the fingers and palm.
-As a result, it's not as dexterous as other contenders that are built with less insulation in the palm with a female specific fit like the Outdoor Research Arete or Gordini Gore-Tex Down III.
+Ensuring that you have the proper fit really impacts the dexterity of the glove.
+It features thick insulation in both the fingers and palm.
+As a result, it's not as dexterous as other contenders that are built with less insulation in the palm with a female-specific fit.
 We found it did the job when we had to switch our ski & splitboard set-ups from touring mode.
-As a result, we'd recommend this glove for both resort and backcountry skiing.
+As a result, we'd recommend it for both resort and backcountry skiing.

-As one of the most featureless gloves, this contender really is no frills.
+As one of the most featureless gloves, this contender really is no-frills.
 It only features an under the coat cuff and an incredibly small glove clasp that we were unable to use.
-It has no touchscreen capabilities like the Swany Legend II Mitt - Women's or Burton Gore-Tex Glove.

 Durability and Construction

-However, this glove earned a fairly low score in this category because of the craftsmanship.
+Even though it has a track record of glorified resilience, this glove earns a fairly low score in this category because of its lesser craftsmanship.
 When looking closely, we see thread fly-aways and widely spaced stitching.
 The cloth material on the back of the hand showed some abrasion and wear after our three month testing period.
-As a result, it's not the best glove for craftsmanship and durability, though to be fair, it does retail for $16.
-Our Editor's Choice, the Arc'teryx Fission Glove or the Hestra Heli Three Finger glove offer a higher level of durability (as well as a higher cost).
+While it doesn't have the best craftsmanship, we have seen these hold up over the years.